 Grief is a country that looks different to each person entering it, to be sure.
 How does one find fellowship or shelter in loss?
 There is a hierarchy here; we measure the validity of grief in specific ways.
 And so before I talk about how death has touched me, I should say how it has not.
 I must acknowledge that some will see my grief as presumptuous, while others will find it inadequate: I did not know the people I am mourning, and I was not there.
-In this country of grief, the best kind of shelter is to be understood, to have someone stop next to me and without asking anything, put their umbrella over us both, between us and the rain.
 Still, I cannot imagine a road as smooth or a sky as blue as the ones I remember from the time before I came to this place and I cannot wish myself any happier.
 By any measure of reason, what happened to me was nothing – nothing more than watching and knowing and finally, imagining a terrible thing and how it might have happened.
 Although I was physically safe, the knowledge of that terrible thing became a shadow over everything I did and saw afterwards in a way I had not previously known was possible.
 Because the deaths involved were not only private, but also public and political, in their wake I found myself faced for the first time with both the desire for collective mourning and a complete inability to engage with it.
 All time and space was marked first and foremost by its relation to this disaster.

 On the rare occasion that I stand under an umbrella, next to someone who already knows what happened, I feel a relief that I had never known before.
 This person understands how much I would give not to say this, or for anyone else not to ever have to say a sentence like this: You may never have heard of these deaths before, and you may never hear of them again, but in the spring of 2009, tens of thousands of civilians who were ethnically Tamil, as I am ethnically Tamil, were killed in Sri Lanka, the country where my parents were born and I was not.

 What a terrible sentence.
 Of course, these particular deaths did not happen in a vacuum, but in the context of nearly thirty years of war that cost many lives.
-Each of these deaths matters; the words of this history must be carefully negotiated, and even All time and space was marked first and foremost by its relation to this disaster. then, the ones I choose will fail in one way or another, because they cannot be exhaustive.
+Each of these deaths matters; the words of this history must be carefully negotiated, and even then, the ones I choose will fail in one way or another, because they cannot be exhaustive.
 The cause of the grief is necessarily politicized, and because I am electing some words and not others, from the moment I speak I open myself to attack.
 By grieving, I also automatically place myself in opposition to those who have denied that these deaths occurred.
 Some people may revel in my anguish; others will accuse me of inventing it; others still will use it to furnish the houses of their own causes.
 This grief, then, requires risk.

 It also requires truthfulness.
 To talk about it in the most transparent and honest manner, I must retell not only the version of the story I consider the truest and the worst, but also the versions in which no one died, or in which those who died are unworthy of mourning.
 My words must reenact and contain not only the deaths and my grief, but also their negation.

 I had studied and watched this war for as long as I could remember, and still, the scale of the final battle, those last casualties, seemed different from any others.
 Never before had I seen such a catastrophe coming from so far away.
 It was avoidable.
 I spent much of that spring waiting or searching for news.
 The deaths were not widely broadcast as they happened, or even in their immediate aftermath; they happened on a small strip of beach and went mostly unseen.
 Press access by that point was severely curtailed, and there was little of the imagery that gets attention in modern war.
-AAfter more than a quarter-century of fighting, Sri Lankan security forces had cornered the Tigers.
-With the Tigers: Tamil civilians.fter more than a quarter-century of fighting, Sri Lankan security forces had cornered the Tigers.
+After more than a quarter-century of fighting, Sri Lankan security forces had cornered the Tigers.
 With the Tigers: Tamil civilians.
 Reports from various authorities ranged wildly – 300,000 civilians were trapped between the Tigers and the Sri Lankan Army; 40,000 civilians were trapped; certainly, tens of thousands of civilians were trapped.
 They counted; they didn’t count; no one had counted them; they were counted incorrectly.
 The Tigers said the civilians were with them by choice; numerous accounts show otherwise – cadres shot some who tried to escape as security forces bore down, while still others found themselves forced into the Tigers’ desperate ranks.
 The government, for its part, directed civilians to a no-fire zone, but subsequently shelled the same areas – and denied it.
 Calls for international intervention or a ceasefire yielded nothing.

 And that spring, two Sri Lankan voices dominated the sphere of public conversation about that last battle: the pro-Tiger protestors of the Tamil diaspora, who waved their flags in cities around the world and failed to acknowledge that the rebels were complicit in civilian death, and the government and its supporters, who alleged that any grief for Tamil civilians was only a ploy to stop them from defeating the rebels.
 I had never felt so much and expressed so little, but what use were emotions?
 They would have made me prey.
 I recited facts instead, collecting them as a kind of armour.
 For weeks, I pored over the news, patching together information to learn as much as I could about what was happening.
 When the security forces finally defeated the Tigers, tens of thousands of civilians poured out of their prison.
 But in the days before that, tens of thousands of others surely died, their unseen bodies fallen on the fields of those battles.